arkalal/chromeX/README.md

-# ChromeX
+# BrowzPot

 A powerful Chrome extension that enhances your writing experience with AI.
-ChromeX integrates directly into Gmail and other applications, providing AI-powered writing assistance right where you need it.
+BrowzPot integrates directly into Gmail and other applications, providing AI-powered writing assistance right where you need it.

 ## Features